JonusNattapong/OpenSpeed/README.md

 ```

 Notes:
 - This is a minimal prototype to explore architecture and DX.
-Next steps: add type inference, typed routes, benchmarks comparing Bun and Node, Web Standard adapters, CLI scaffolding, and production build.
+Next steps: add type inference, typed routes, benchmarks comparing Bun and Node, CLI scaffolding, production build, and Cloudflare Workers support.